Skip to main content

 Making Changes to LTDI Coverage

-You can waive full coverage at any time (above the $24,000 that Vanderbilt pays) on My VU Benefits.
+You can waive LTDI buy-up coverage at any on My VU Benefits.

-If you have waived Full Long-term Disability and wish to re-enroll at a later date, you must submit Evidence of Insurability satisfactory to MetLife.
+If you have waived LTDI buy-up coverage and wish to re-enroll at a later date, you must submit Evidence of Insurability and be approved for coverage by MetLife.

 What is Evidence of Insurability?